Review of folic acid fortification of food

 New Zealand’s rate of neural tube defects is higher than it could be, and Māori women have higher rates of affected live births than other groups.
 The financial, social, and emotional impact from these birth defects can be significant for many families, whānau, and communities across New Zealand.

 MPI recognises the importance of this issue and we sought feedback on whether the government should:

 - continue with the current voluntary approach of fortifying up to 50% of packaged sliced bread

 - ask industry to enhance the voluntary approach to fortify 80% of packaged sliced bread, or

 - introduce mandatory fortification of bread, bread-making wheat flour, or all wheat flour.

 Folic acid fortification is an effective way to reduce our rate of neural tube defects.
 There is no conclusive evidence that folic acid in the amount recommended for fortification has any harmful effects on health.

-Hearing the views of the public will help us understand the possible impacts of the proposals.
+Hearing the views of the public helped us understand the possible impacts of the proposals.